-- Labor-Management Leadership Committee The Labor-Management Leadership Committee will be a forum for communication and cooperation between labor and management to support the delivery of high-quality, cost-effective service to the citizens of Seattle while maintaining a high-quality work environment for City employees.
+- 15.1 Labor-Management Committee The Employer and the Union will establish a joint Labor-Management Committee consisting of five (5) representatives of the Union, including the Business Representative, and five (5) representatives of the Employer, including the Director of Labor relations or their representative.
+The purpose of this Committee will be to deal with matters of general concern to the Union and the Employer, as opposed to individual complaints of employees; provided however, the Labor-Management Committee will function in a consultive capacity and will not be considered a collective bargaining forum nor a decision-making body.
+Either the Union representatives or the Employer representatives may initiate a discussion of any subject of a general nature affecting employees covered by this Agreement.
+The party requesting a meeting will do so in writing listing the issues to be discussed. - 15.2 Labor-Management Leadership Committee The Labor-Management Leadership Committee will be a forum for communication and cooperation between labor and management to support the delivery of high-quality, cost-effective service to the citizens of Seattle while maintaining a high-quality work environment for City employees.
 The management representatives to the Committee will be determined in accordance with the Labor-Management Leadership Committee Charter.
 The Coalition of City Unions will appoint a minimum of six (6) labor representatives and a maximum equal to the number of management representatives on the Committee.
-The Co-Chairs of the Coalition will be members of the Leadership Committee. - 15.3 Employment Security - Labor and management support continuing efforts to provide the best service delivery and the highest quality service in the most cost effective manner to the citizens of Seattle.
+The Co-Chairs of the Coalition will be members of the Leadership Committee. - 15.3 Employment Security Labor and management support continuing efforts to provide the best service delivery and the highest quality service in the most cost effective manner to the citizens of Seattle.
 Critical to achieving this purpose is the involvement of employees in sharing information and creatively addressing work place issues, including administrative and service delivery productivity, efficiency, quality controls, and customer service.
 Labor and management agree that in order to maximize participation and results from the Employee Involvement Committees ("EICs"), no one will lose employment or equivalent rate of pay with the City of Seattle because of efficiencies resulting from an EIC.
 In instances where the implementation of an EIC recommendation does result in the elimination of a position, management and labor will work together to find suitable alternative employment for the affected employee.
-An employee who chooses not to participate in and/or accept a reasonable employment offer, if qualified, will terminate his/hertheir rights under this employment security agreement. - Sick Leave Donation Program A Labor Management Committee will be established for the purpose of proposing rules and procedures for a new program.
+An employee who chooses not to participate in and/or accept a reasonable employment offer, if qualified, will terminate their rights under this employment security agreement

+15.4 Sick Leave Donation Program - A Labor Management Committee will be established for the purpose of proposing rules and procedures for a new program.
 The LMC will convene to develop consistent, transparent and equitable proposals for processes across all departments within the City.
 The LMC will also explore proposals to lower the minimum leave bank required to donate sick leave and permit donation of sick leave upon separation from the City.
 The LMC must consult with the Office of Civil Rights to ensure compliance with the City's Race and Social Justice Initiative.
 Once the LMC has developed its list of proposals, the City and Coalition of City Unions agree to reopen each contract on this subject.